National Anti-Corruption Bureau of Ukraine: Relationship with other anti-corruption bodies

 NABU is one of three anti-corruption pillar institutions in Ukraine, created after the Euromaidan.

-National Agency for Prevention of Corruption
+National Agency on Corruption Prevention

-The National Agency for Prevention of Corruption seeks to 'shape and implement anti-corruption policy while creating an environment conducive to corruption prevention'.
+The National Agency on Corruption Prevention seeks to 'shape and implement anti-corruption policy while creating an environment conducive to corruption prevention'.
 While NABU focuses on law-enforcement, the NACP shapes policy and develops regulations that help to prevent corruption and ensures compliance.

 It is responsible for verifying the accuracy of government officials' asset and income declarations.
 In July 2016, its civil society representative, Ruslan Riaboshapka, criticised the hiring process, saying that the agency was choosing the lowest-scoring candidates.

 Specialized Anti-Corruption Prosecutor's Office

 The Specialized Anti-Corruption Prosecutor's Office (SAPO) supports and oversees criminal investigations launched by NABU, by drawing up indictments and bringing them before the courts.

 Control over the bureau

 The direct control over the bureau is conducted by the parliamentary committee for combating organized crime and corruption.